chrokh/toow-old/chapters/bridge-pattern.md

 Work in progress.
 ```

-%Strategy pattern as it should be used.
+%TODO: Strategy pattern as it should be used.

 ## Definition